nburrus/tuxpaint/docs/en/README.txt

 need to double-click the "tuxpaint.exe" icon in the "Tux Paint" folder on your computer.

-By default, the 'Tux Paint Installer' will put Tux Paint's folder in "C:\
-Program Files\", though you may have changed this when you ran the installer.
+By default, the 'Tux Paint Installer' will put Tux Paint's folder in "C:\Program Files\TuxPaint\", though you may have changed this when you ran the installer.

 If you used the 'ZIP-file' download, Tux Paint's folder will be wherever you extracted the contents of the ZIP file.